hustshego/PompaDroid/README.md

 3. Apple-certified MFI game controller

 <h3>About PompaDroid</h3>
-PompaDroid is from this <a href="http://www.raywenderlich.com/24155/how-to-make-a-side-scrolling-beat-em-up-game-like-scott-pilgrim-with-cocos2d-part-1">Tutorial on RayWenderlich.com</a>
+PompaDroid is created from this <a href="http://www.raywenderlich.com/24155/how-to-make-a-side-scrolling-beat-em-up-game-like-scott-pilgrim-with-cocos2d-part-1">Tutorial on RayWenderlich.com</a>

 <h3>About Game Controller</h3>
 Game Controller Reference at <a href="https://developer.apple.com/library/ios/documentation/ServicesDiscovery/Conceptual/GameControllerPG/Introduction/Introduction.html">here</a>.